talmeym/regurgitator-core-xml/README.md

 ### sequence

-a sequence is a step that executes a list of other steps, one after another in order
+a sequence is a step that executes a series of child steps, one after another in order

 ```xml
 <rg:sequence id="my-sequence">